 It’s as if the second round pairing between the Indiana Pacers and New York Knicks couldn’t be any more mismatched.
 New York City’s population tops the entire state of Indiana by over two million people.
 The Pacers work as a tough, unshowy defensive-minded outfit that doesn’t even bother to make its mark with flashy things like big blocks and quick steals.
 The Knicks focus on movement and long range accuracy at their best, and “look at me”-styled isolation feats of daring in its lower moments.
 The Knicks are full of veteran players who performed some of their best NBA work back when the league was on NBC.
 The Pacers’ most recognizable player is best known for his work on an NBC sitcom that eked (fabulously, I should add) its way to a sixth season.

 We get it, Obvious Storyline Guy, the Pacers and Knicks are total opposites.
 And as the series shifts to a best-of five with three potential games taking place in Indiana starting in Saturday’s Game 3, one other stark difference is about to take center stage.
-The Pacers may have blown their best chance in Game 2 at extending to a 2-0 series lead when they went to their bench in the third quarter, most infamously when Indiana coach Frank Vogel went with the hard-working forward Jeff Pendergraph for one short stint.
+The Pacers may have blown their best chance in Game 2 at extending to a 2-0 series lead when it went to its bench in third quarter, most infamously when Indiana coach went with the hard-working forward Jeff Pendergraph for one short stint.
 Pendergraph somehow chalked up a plus/minus of -5 in just 74 seconds of play, as New York began to pull away to eventually blow out the Pacers in the win.

 Now, the deeper Knicks may be getting an unexpected bon mot in the form of former All-Star Amar’e Stoudemire, who has been cleared to play 10-15 minutes on Saturday, his first action in over two months.
 Stoudemire has worked his way through two frustrating, injury-plagued years as New York’s hoped-for second option next to Carmelo Anthony, but in this scenario he’ll be working as a go-to bench scorer working up against a Pacers pine unit featuring types like, well, Jeff Pendergraph.